 How to Move It: Solutions for Big Items

-To get your couch or sofa into your house, it has to come through a door.
-It may also have to fit through one or two other doorways once inside before it gets to its final resting place in your moving truck, storage unit, or in your new home.
+To get your couch or sofa into your house, it will have to come through a door.
+It may also have to fit through one or two other doorways before it gets to its final resting place in your moving truck, storage unit, or in your new home.

 Now that you have some of the larger items moved, what do you do about your flat screen television?
 You threw away the box it came in years ago, so how should you protect it and store it?